 Mark’s career as an organist has encompassed solo and duet recitals, alongside orchestral works such as the Saint-Saëns Organ Symphony.
-Prominent engagements in recent years have included playing for the wedding of Lord Nicholas Windsor, the first member of the Royal Family to marry in the Vatican; the nuptials of celebrity power couple David Mitchell and Victoria Coren; and the memorial service of Anthony Minghella, in the presence of the serving British prime minister, his immediate predecessor, and a churchful of Hollywood glitterati.
+Prominent engagements in recent years have included playing for the wedding of Lord Nicholas Windsor, the first member of the Royal Family to marry in the Vatican; the nuptials of celebrity power couple David Mitchell and Victoria Coren; and the memorial service of Anthony Minghella, attended by serving prime minister Gordon Brown, predecessor Tony Blair, and a churchful of Hollywood glitterati.

 Mark was one of the solo singers in a live BBC2 broadcast of Stravinsky’s The Nightingale from the Royal Festival Hall, conducted by Pierre Boulez — a rôle he subsequently repeated in Brussels, Rome, and Lisbon.
 Televised solos have also cropped up on Songs of Praise, and a live programme celebrating the UN’s fiftieth anniversary, alongside several slots on BBC radio.
 A regular ensemble singer in numerous guises, he has notched up seventeen performances at the Last Night of the Proms.

 Mark is a frequent guest director with choral groups of all shapes and sizes, and his conducting CV features BBC2’s Election Night Armistice, Granada Television’s The Jury, and Radio Four’s Daily Service.
 His début CD directing the Hampstead Singers and Emmanuel Chamber Orchestra, My beloved spake (GMCD 7200), was acclaimed by Classic FM Magazine as “enchanting”.
 As a pianist, he has played for the Canal Café Theatre’s long-running satirical show NewsRevue, and for song recitals; whilst on violin and viola, he has appeared with the Young Musicians Symphony Orchestra, Camden Symphony Orchestra, and Hampstead Sinfonietta.
 His many arrangements and transcriptions include a mixed-voice version of Holst’s Ave Maria, which has been widely performed by Winchester Cathedral Choir, and other groups.